 The significance of the industry will continue to evolve, and it will become increasingly critical as Malaysia becomes a developed nation.
 Malaysians will require more energy-efficient and higher quality buildings, infrastructure and cities, while trying to maintain its debt-GDP ratio at a healthy rate.

-A special report by the French Trade Commission - Business FRANCE Malaysia (November 2018)
+A special report by the French Trade Commission - Business France Malaysia (November 2019)

-The growth of the fleet operated from Malaysia with the withdrawal of infrastructure and associated services.
-Malaysia has 5 international airports (Kuala Lumpur International 1 & 2, Penang, Langkawi, Kuching and Kota Kinabalu), 16 domestic airports and 18 STOL ports (short take-off and landing ports), operated by Malaysia Airports (60% owned by the State), for a total traffic of 95 M passengers in 2017.
-MMC Gamuda operates the international airport of Senai in Johor Bahru (border with Singapore).
+The growth of the fleet size operated from Malaysia has driven the development of infrastructure and related services.
+Malaysia has six international airports (Kuala Lumpur International 1 & 2, Penang, Langkawi, Kuching and Kota Kinabalu), 16 domestic airports and 18 STOL ports (Short Take-Off and Landing port), operated by Malaysia Airports Holding Berhad (60% state-owned company), for total traffic about 60 million passengers in 2018.

 This article was first published in MGCC Perspectives, the magazine of the Malaysian-German Chamber of Commerce and Industry